Left Hand Turn Accidents in Houston

 How Can a Lawyer Help You After an Accident?

-In addition to investigating the cause of your left-turn crash, our team at Fleming Law, P.C., will also gather your medical and work records, consult with doctors and life-care planning experts and take other steps to determine the full amount of damages which you are due.
+In addition to investigating the cause of your left-turn crash, our team at Fleming Law will also gather your medical and work records, consult with doctors and life-care planning experts and take other steps to determine the full amount of damages that you are due.
 Our goal will be to secure a settlement that fully and fairly compensates you.

 We resolve most of our cases through settlements.
 However, when we go to trial, we are determined to win.
 If an insurance company makes an offer that falls short of meeting your needs and goals, you can be assured that we will be well-prepared to fight for you in the courtroom.